DispatchMe/slate/source/index.html.md

 For rejecting, the job will move into "rejected" status and it will become read-only for the organization's users in our application.

 <aside class="notice">If you'll notice, we do not have a status called "accepted".
-That's because when the job is accepted, it moves either into "unschedled" or "scheduled" status, depending on if the dispatcher is also scheduling an appointment.</aside>
+That's because when the job is accepted, it moves either into "unscheduled" or "scheduled" status, depending on if the dispatcher is also scheduling an appointment.</aside>

 ## Create a Job
 > Request